Lane Adams

-Lane Weston Adams (born November 13, 1989) is an American professional baseball outfielder for the Tigres de Quintana Roo of the Mexican League.
-He made his Major League Baseball (MLB) debut with the Kansas City Royals in 2014, and has also played for the Atlanta Braves.
+Lane Weston Adams (born November 13, 1989) is an American former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the Kansas City Royals and Atlanta Braves.

 Early life

 Adams is a Red Oak, Oklahoma native.
 He is part Native American and a member of Choctaw Nation of Oklahoma.

 Adams attended Red Oak High School in Red Oak.
 Playing guard for the school's basketball team, he scored 3,251 points, making him the fifth-highest scorer in Oklahoma high school basketball history.
 His 93.7% free throw percentage as a junior led all of Oklahoma.
 He committed to attend Missouri State University on a basketball scholarship.

 Career

 Kansas City Royals

 The Royals selected Adams in the 13th round of the 2009 MLB Draft, and he signed with the Royals for a $225,000 signing bonus rather than attend college.

 Adams was a 2012 Midwest League Mid-Season All Star.
 He played for the Northwest Arkansas Naturals of the Class AA Texas League in 2013.
 He was a 2013 MiLB Royals Organization All Star, and was named Royals’ 2013 co-Minor League Player of the Year with pitcher Yordano Ventura.
 After the 2013 season, the Royals added Adams to their 40-man roster.

 In 2014, playing for the Northwest Arkansas Naturals he batted .269/.352/.427 with 65 runs (tied for 6th in the league), 25 doubles (tied for 5th), 38 stolen bases (3rd) while being caught 6 times, and 9 hit by pitch (tied for 6th) in 524 at bats.
 Adams was a Mid-Season Texas League All Star and Post-Season All Star.
 On September 1, 2014, the Royals promoted Adams to the major leagues.
 He made his Major League debut that night, replacing Raúl Ibañez as a pinch runner in the eighth inning of the Royals' game against the Texas Rangers.

 In 2015, again playing for the Northwest Arkansas Naturals, Adams batted .298/.360/.466 with 29 stolen bases (tied for 4th in the league) while being caught 6 times in 373 at bats.
 He was released in November 2015.